-As you can see by the table, our system had no violations.
+As noted on the table, the Village of Warwick water system had no violations.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?